Biefeld–Brown effect: Effect analysis

 As air pressure is removed from the system, several effects combine to reduce the force and momentum available to the system.
 The number of air molecules around the ionizing electrode is reduced, decreasing the quantity of ionized particles.
 At the same time, the number of impacts between ionized and neutral particles is reduced.
 Whether this increases or decreases the maximum momentum of the ionized air is not typically measured, although the force acting upon the electrodes reduces, until the glow discharge region is entered.
-The reduction in force is also a product of the reducing breakdown voltage of air, as a lower potential must be applied between the electrodes, thereby reducing the force dictated by Coulomb's Law.
+The reduction in force is also a product of the reducing breakdown voltage of air, as a lower potential must be applied between the electrodes, thereby reducing the force dictated by Coulomb's law.

-During the glow discharge region, the air becomes a conductor.
+During the glow discharge regime, the air becomes a conductor.
 Though the applied voltage and current will propagate at nearly the speed of light, the movement of the conductors themselves is almost negligible.
 This leads to a Coulomb force and change of momentum so small as to be zero.

 Below the glow discharge region, the breakdown voltage increases again, whilst the number of potential ions decreases, and the chance of impact lowers.
 Experiments have been conducted and found to both prove and disprove a force at very low pressure.
-It is likely that the reason for this is that at very low pressures, only experiments which used very large voltages produced positive results, as a product of a greater chance of ionization of the extremely limited number of available air molecules, and a greater force from each ion from Coulomb's Law; experiments which used lower voltages have a lower chance of ionization and a lower force per ion.
+It is likely that the reason for this is that at very low pressures, only experiments which used very large voltages produced positive results, as a product of a greater chance of ionization of the extremely limited number of available air molecules, and a greater force from each ion from Coulomb's law; experiments which used lower voltages have a lower chance of ionization and a lower force per ion.
 Common to positive results is that the force observed is small in comparison to experiments conducted at standard pressure.